 This video was shown at Impact2021, organised on 20 January 2021 by the Association of Universities in the Netherlands (VSNU), the Netherlands Federation of University Medical Centres (NFU), the Ministry of Education, Culture and Science and the Ministry of Economic Affairs and Climate, to showcase the broad impact of Dutch science on society.

 The Shaping Expert Group will be connecting initiatives, share knowledge within the organisation and support new projects to arise.
-In the coming period, the team will be formed.
+The team consists of:

 As a Shaping Expert Group, we find it important to encourage people from a wide variety of scientific disciplines to join.
 Citizen Science is an upcoming discipline that may prove its added value in the broad range of expertise currently present at the UT.
 In the coming period, we will start shaping the UT's journey in finding these opportunities.
 If you have ideas to share or would like to join our journey, please reach out and send us an email.